Converting

 User flow & wireframing

-Rather than requiring users to fully define an event upfront, the flow was redesigned to allow users to post quickly and refine details later.
+Further, rather than requiring users to fully define an event upfront, the flow was redesigned to allow users to post quickly and refine details later using existing event detail management flows.

 Designs